 The Town of Plainville, incorporated in 1869, is located 14 miles southwest of Hartford, the state's capital, and is on a major interstate Highway I-84.
-The Town also has a privately owned airport within its boundaries that can service small planes.
-The Town has a land area of 9.6 square miles and a population of 17,772.
+The Town also owns an airport within its boundaries that can service small planes.
+The Town has a land area of 9.6 square miles and a population of 17,694.
 The Town is empowered to levy a property tax on both real and personal property located within its boundaries.
 This includes motor vehicles that are garaged or registered as being in the Town.